-The Company utilizes the expected value method, as set forth by ASC 606, to estimate the sales returns and allowance liability by taking the weighted average of the sales return rates over a rolling six-month period.
+The Company utilizes the expected value method to estimate the sales returns and allowance liability by taking the weighted average of the sales return rates over a rolling six-month period.
 The Company allocates the total amount recorded within the sales return and allowance liability as a reduction of the overall transaction price for the Company's product sales.
 The Company deems the sales refund and allowance liability to be a variable consideration.
-The method for estimating the sales returns and allowance liability has remained consistent as a result of adopting ASC 606.

 Historically, our sales returns have not materially changed through the years, as the majority of our customers who return their merchandise do so within the first 90 days after the original sale.
 Sales returns have historically averaged 1.5% or less of our gross sales.
-For the years ended December 31, 2018 and December 31, 2017, our sales return reserve consisted of the following (in thousands):
+For the years ended December 31, 2019 and December 31, 2018, our sales return reserve consisted of the following (in thousands):